marler8997/zigup/README.md

 I think to manage compilers, users can mark them as "keep".
 The tool will "keep" all compilers marked as "keep" and also the default compiler.
 I could probably just create an empty file called "keep" to make that mark.

+> NOTE: by default `zigup list` should display more information, like release date, its "keep" value, etc.  Maybe it should also sort them, probably by release date?

 # Building

 * Depends on https://github.com/marler8997/ziget.  `build.zig` assumes it exists alongside this repository.